-HHJ Edward Hess, Deputy National Lead Judge, Financial Remedies Courts, provides invaluable commentary on when and how to use each order, with a brief description of its purpose.
+HHJ Edward Hess, Deputy National Lead Judge, Financial Remedies Court, provides invaluable commentary on when and how to use each order, with a brief description of its purpose.
 The text of the orders is also interwoven with useful practice points from HHJ Hess.
 In addition, the colour coding in the approved orders has been reproduced so that you can easily see what to amend when drafting your orders.

-What's new in the 2nd edition?
+What's new in the 3rd edition?

 The Standard Family Orders Handbook has the tremendous benefit for the practitioner not only of presenting full versions of all the orders in published book form for the first time, but also the very great assistance of the author's editorial comments, in which he uses his considerable experience as a barrister and judge in the family justice system to identify when particular orders, or particular parts of orders, might sensibly be used.